AsteriskAmpersand/Ice-Experimental/README.md

 #### 【 Combo Continuation 】 ####
 The following combo continuation is intoduced and is inteded to be a possible continuation of the above listed addition of the Power Charge Dash.
 - Spinning Bludgeon into Spinning Strong Upswing can now combo into Big Bang IV
-- The Dash has 30 seconds of hyper-armor (Frame 10 to Frame 40)
+- The Dash has 30 seconds of Hyperarmor (Frame 10 to Frame 40)

-### ──────────【 Hammer 】────────── ###
+### ──────────【 Heavy Bowgun 】────────── ###

 #### 【 Melee Attack Hyper Armor 】 ####
-Bowgun melee attack has been given 50 frames of hyperarmor.
-They begin on frame 0.
+Bowgun melee attack has been given 20 frames of Hyperarmor.
+(Frame 13 to Frame 33).